pagegwood/wings/README.md

 #### `domReady`: Boolean

 Optional.
-If true, will query the selector only after the DOM is fully loaded.
+If true, the selector will queried after the DOM is fully loaded.